scotstan/bonsai-simulink/README.md

 ## Cartpole Sample Model

-The cartpole sample in /bonsai-simulink/samples/cartpole/ contains model and code based on copyrighted example files from The MathWorks, Inc.
+The cartpole sample in [samples/cartpole/](samples/cartpole/) contains model and code based on copyrighted example files from The MathWorks, Inc. and is licensed by the terms outlined in [samples/cartpole/XSLA.txt](samples/cartpole/XSLA.txt).

 ## Microsoft Open Source Code of Conduct